Triclopyr

 Triclopyr, also Trichlopyr, formally [(3,5,6-trichloropyridin-2-yl)oxy]acetic acid, is an organic compound in the pyridine family of herbicides that is used as a systemic foliar type of herbicide and, secondarily, as a fungicide.
 Triclopyr is an acetic acid derivative, and so a monocarboxylic acid, with a pyridyloxy substituent: specifically, a pyridin-2-yloxy group substituted by chloro groups at positions 3, 5, and 6.
 It functions as an herbicide by mimicking the action of the plant growth hormone auxin.

 Structure and chemistry

 Triclopyr is an acetic acid derivative, and so a monocarboxylic acid, with a pyridyloxy substiuent: specifically, a pyridin-2-yloxy group substituted by chloro groups at positions 3, 5, and 6.

+Triclopyr is commercially produced through a two-step process.
+First, sodium 3,5,6-trichloro-2-pyridinolate is reacted with methyl chloroacetate in a polar solvent to form methyl [3,5,6-trichloropyridin-2-yl)oxy]acetate: